 It’s definitely comfort food and often my go-to on set menus, with a bowl of miso soup and pickled vegies.

 One of the holy grails of Japanese food, ramen feeds the soul and is sought after by perfectionists.
-Ramen restaurants usually specialise in one or two broth bases like pork, chicken, miso, soy or sesame.
+Ramen restaurants usually specialise in one or two broth bases like pork, chicken, miso, soy, garlic or sesame.
 They usually have a few bowls on the menu with different cuts of meat and toppings like soft-boiled egg, spring onions, pickles and nori sheets.

 A lot of visitors like to head to Ichiran (right pic), which has a number of restaurants around Japan and provides a closed-off experience where you eat in your own little booth.
 The food is ordered at the front of the restaurant via a vending machine.
 Then your vending tickets are placed at the top of your booth for collection, along with a piece of paper where you circle how strong you want the broth, how soft you want the noodles etc. Two hands come out of a sliding screen to take the papers and replace them with your order but you never see the face of anyone.